All Products

 Forward requests to multiple backend server groups

 To forward requests to multiple backend server groups, you need to set the ServerGroupID field to specify server group IDs or set the ServiceName and ServicePort fields to create or associate server groups.
-You can also specify the weight of each backend server group.
-Sample code:
+You can also specify the weight of each backend server group and enable session persistence for the server groups.

 Important